annu1311/annu1311/README.md

 ### 🎯 Goals for 2025

 -  Publish my first AI research paper
--  Build a full-stack ML project from scratch
+-  Build a full-stack GenAI project from scratch
 -  Collaborate on open source and hackathons
 -  Dive deeper into DL, CV, and all things *fun-ctional*